Oscillatory states of quantum Kapitza pendulum: Conclusion

 \section{Conclusion}

 In this paper we study the spectral aspect of oscillatory states in a quantum mechanical system with Kapitza pendulum effective potential.
-A generalised Floquet theorem, originally applied to similar problems with elliptic potentials, is used to compute the series expansion of eigenvalue and wavefunction.
+A generalisation of Floquet theorem, originally applied to similar spectral problem with elliptic potentials, is used to compute the series expansion of eigenvalue and wavefunction.
 The wavefunction of confined states have simple zeros in the classically allowed region, then the quantization condition can be expressed as contour integral for the integrand of wavefunction along an imaginary trajectory.
-The quantum number takes value in nature number since it equals half the number of nodes of wavefunction; the factor $1/2$ of zero point energy appears naturally from computation of contour integral.
+The quantum number takes value in nature number since it equals the number of nodes of wavefunction; the factor $1/2$ of zero point energy appears naturally from computation of contour integral.

-The complex nature of quantum mechanics is usually understood that quantities such as operators, wavefunction and phase are complex, but complex coordinates are rarely considered.
+The complex nature of quantum mechanics is usually understood that quantities such as operators, wavefunction and phase factor are complex, but complex coordinates are rarely considered.
 Nevertheless, it sometimes happens that extending coordinates to complex domain provides a clearer explanation, here is the example of quantum harmonic oscillator, the drastic change of wavefunction from oscillatory behavior to decaying behavior near the turning point is explained by the Stokes phenomenon of Airy function in the complex plane.
 The study in this paper suggests it is useful to consider quantum mechanical problem in complex coordinate, it provides not only a convenient method to compute, but also new view on some basic notions such as the quantization.